 Getting some exercise can boost your serotonin levels, which can make you happier and break up your negative emotions, putting you in a better mood.
 You should try to exercise a few times a week as regular exercise can boost your overall mood, give you more energy, and of course, help with your health.
 Taking care of your body is also important for your self-acceptance.
 When you treat your body well, you’re showing yourself that you love your body (which will cause you to think more highly of yourself).
 I know that sounds kind of weird, but it’s true.

-Related reading: Workouts That You Can Do At Home
+You might like: Workouts You Can Do At Home (Without Equipment)

 Studies show that gratitude improves self-esteem.
 Practicing gratitude is also said to rid your body of many toxic emotions (including envy and regret) which can help improve your mood and make you feel more secure with yourself.
 I practice gratitude by making a list of everything I’m grateful for each day.
 I do this in the morning because it helps me start my day off on a positive note.
 Here is a list from The Gratefulist on other ways to practice gratitude!